 Endorsed by G20 Leaders at their Summit in September 2013, this policy guidance aims to help address gender differences in financial literacy and to financially empower women and girls.
 The guidance is complemented by and based on an in-depth publication titled Women and Financial Education: Evidence, Policy Responses and Guidance.

 Both women and men need to be sufficiently financially literate to effectively participate in economic activities and to take appropriate financial decisions for themselves and their families, but women often have less financial knowledge and lower access to formal financial products than men.
 Women therefore have specific and additional financial literacy needs.

-This 8-page brochure looks at barriers to women’s full financial empowerment, the potential contribution improved financial education can make to their financial well-being and makes recommendations for financial education initiatives targeting women and girls.
+This 8-page overview brochure looks at barriers to women’s full financial empowerment, the potential contribution improved financial education can make to their financial well-being and makes recommendations for financial education initiatives targeting women and girls.

 Empowering women through financial awareness and education

 This working paper reviews the literature on gender differences in financial literacy to better understand their causes and consequences, as well as possible policy responses.
 In this document, research carried out to collect further evidence and case studies may help countries interested in the development and implementation of financial education programmes targeting women’s most vulnerable sub-groups.

 Prepared as part of the OECD's gender equality initiative, this report on Gender Equality in Education, Employment and Entrepreneurship informs, shares policy experiences and good practices, and helps governments promote gender equality.
 The report also addresses gender differences in financial literacy and how financial education can contribute to women’s financial empowerment (chapter 2.6).

 “We recognize the need for women and youth to gain access to financial services and financial education, ask the GPFI, the OECD/INFE, and the World Bank to identify barriers they may face and call for a progress report to be delivered by the next Summit” - G20 Leaders Declaration, June 2012